 "Yes, General.
 He most likely means the library on the third floor across from the small music room.
 Would you like us to escort you?"
 Haku said.

 "I'll be fine," Sakura insisted.

 "The library doors are just after the statue of the lion, General.
-You shouldn't have too much trouble finding them," added Moegi.
-Thinking back to the servants back at her own castle who had seen her off with the same worried expressions, Sakura smiled again.
+You shouldn't have too much trouble finding them.
+Are you certain you wouldn't like an escort?" added Moegi.
+Thinking back to the servants back at her own castle who hardly even looked her in the face, Sakura smiled again.

 "Thank you.
 I'm sure I'll manage," she said before she walked out of the apartment and into the hallway.
 Hands tucked into her back pockets, she backtracked the steps she and Sasuke had taken down the hall toward her apartment.
 When she found the right staircase, she climbed it up to the third floor.
 Taking a moment to reorient herself, she turned to the left, crossing through the central wing.
 When she reached the end of the incredibly long hallway, she took a sharp turn to the right and slowed her gait to look for the statue that Moegi had mentioned.
 Sakura passed a shining suit of armor and a statue of a mermaid before she found what she was looking for.
 The giant feline sat upright, eyes glaring ahead and teeth just slightly bared.

 Without hesitation, she grasped the cold metal handle and pulled the door open.
 It swung soundlessly.
 But rather than unending rows of shelves, a foyer remarkably similar to that of her own apartment met her.
 Frowning, Sakura took a moment to glance back at the hallway.
 Perhaps there was another statue of a lion that she had missed.

 "Hello?
 Is someone there?" a voice called from further in the apartment.